cgtysnsy/reactteamprojectmenu/README.md

 		-It will take relevant props and show the categories.
 		-It should be dynamic.
 If some new meals/drinks were added, it could be created automatically in the UI.

-* For each task, three different teams were created.
+** For each task, three different teams were created.
 Every team were responsible for one of these tasks.
- 		1*For App.js = Adilet Zhusupov
+ 		*For App.js = Adilet Zhusupov
 		          Aliia Ruslanova
 		          Aizhan
-		2*For MainMenu.jsx = Akmoor Abdirashid kyzy
+		*For MainMenu.jsx = Akmoor Abdirashid kyzy
 		            Anarbek Niiazakunov
 		            Bubumariia Kudaiberdieva
-		3*For Categories.jsx = Azima Satieva
+		*For Categories.jsx = Azima Satieva
 		              Asel Omurzakova
 		              Çağatay Şensoy